Italy vs England, Euro 2024 qualifiers: What time is kick-off, what TV channel is it on?

 What did Gareth Southgate have to say when naming his squad?

-Southgate bemoaned the paucity of homegrown talent but has revealed that one player in contention for a future promotion to the senior team is Nottingham Forest’s Morgan Gibbs-White.
+Southgate bemoaned the paucity of homegrown talent but has said that one player in contention for a future promotion to the senior team is Nottingham Forest’s Morgan Gibbs-White.

 With Chelsea's Mason Mount pulling out with a pelvic injury, Gibbs-White is understood to be in Southgate's thoughts.
 The £25 million signing has played for England at every age group from the under-16s to under-21s.